-Step 2: Any recipient, sub-recipient or contractor claiming a Preference must be in compliance prior to the issuance of a notice to proceed by DCA, recipient, sub-recipient, or contractor based on the policies established for the applicable DCA funding program.
+Step 2: Any sub-recipient or contractor claiming a Preference must be in compliance prior to the issuance of a notice to proceed by DCA, sub-recipient, or contractor based on the policies established for the applicable DCA funding program.

 Step 3: The sub-recipient or contractor must maintain compliance.
-If at any time a recipient, subrecipient or contractor fails to bring the contract into compliance, DCA, recipient, the subrecipient, or contractor must withhold all future payments until the contract is in compliance or until other penalties have been levied as stated below.
+If at any time a sub-recipient or contractor fails to bring the contract into compliance, DCA, the sub-recipient, or contractor must withhold all future payments until the contract is in compliance or until other penalties have been levied as stated below.

-DCA, the recipient, sub-recipient, or the contractor shall execute these remedies to achieve compliance in this order:
+DCA, the sub-recipient, or the contractor shall execute these remedies to achieve compliance in this order:

-- A. Based on the first observation or report of non-compliance with Section 3, the recipient, sub-recipient or contractor will be sent an e-mail by the compliance manager notifying them of their non-compliance issue.
-The recipient, sub-recipient or contractor will have until the next payroll or 10 business days, whichever is less, to bring the contract into compliance and/or justify in writing why they cannot meet compliance requirements. - B. DCA, the recipient, sub-recipient or contractor must render a response to the violating party within 10 business days of receipt of the violating party's letter of reason for non-compliance.
-If DCA, the recipient, sub-recipient, or the contractor deems the reason to be unacceptable, at its option, DCA, the recipient, sub-recipient, or the contractor can extend the response period one time for up to 5 business days to allow the violating party to identify and secure other compliance options. - C. If the violating party fails to take any corrective action to bring the contract into compliance within the allotted time, or DCA, the recipient, sub-recipient, or the contractor rejects any of the corrective plans and justifications for non-compliance, DCA, the recipient, sub-recipient, or the contractor will either terminate the contract immediately or impose liquidated damages equal to \$100 a day for every day out of compliance.
-At DCA's determination, any liquidated damages received must be paid to the recipient, sub-recipient or DCA, at DCA's determination, and be used to promote economic opportunities for Section 3 Residents and Business Concerns. - D. .
+A. Based on the first observation or report of non-compliance with Section 3, the subrecipient or contractor will be sent an e-mail by the compliance manager notifying them of their non-compliance issue.
+The sub-recipient or contractor will have until the next payroll or 10 business days, whichever is less, to bring the contract into compliance and/or justify in writing why they cannot meet compliance requirements.

+- B. DCA, the sub-recipient or contractor must render a response to the violating party within 10 business days of receipt of the violating party's letter of reason for non-compliance.
+If DCA, the sub-recipient, or the contractor deems the reason to be unacceptable, at its option, DCA, the sub-recipient, or the contractor can extend the response period one time for up to 5 business days to allow the violating party to identify and secure other compliance options. - C. If the violating party fails to take any corrective action to bring the contract into compliance within the allotted time, or DCA, the sub-recipient, or the contractor rejects any of the corrective plans and justifications for non-compliance, DCA, the sub-recipient, or the contractor will either terminate the contract immediately or impose liquidated damages equal to the number of days out of compliance divided by the total contract period multiplied by the contract amount.
+For example, if a violating party is out of compliance for 30 days of a total contract period of 120 days and as part of total contract of \$600,000, then the liquidated damages will equal 25% (30/120) of the total contract amount (\$600,000), or \$150,000.
+At DCA's determination, any liquidated damages received must be paid to the sub-recipient or DCA, at DCA's determination, and be used to promote economic opportunities for Section 3 Residents and Business Concerns.

-DCA, the recipient, sub-recipient, or the contractor will hold all funds due to the violating party until such time that a financial workout is completed.
+DCA, the sub-recipient, or the contractor will hold all funds due to the violating party until such time that a financial workout is completed.

-Additionally the violating party may be banned by DCA, the recipient, the sub-recipient, and the contractor on future HUD funded projects.
+Additionally the violating party may be banned by DCA, the sub-recipient, and the contractor on future HUD funded projects.